-Indonesia has struggled for some time in the midst of a worsening global economy – arguably more than the majority of countries in Asia.
-That is precisely why President Joko Widodo has introduced a policy package that is aimed to bring back momentum.
+The Indonesia economy has struggled for some time – arguably more than most countries in Asia.
+That is precisely why President Joko Widodo introduced a policy package aimed to bring back momentum.

 The Indonesia economy has been on the downfall for some time now.
 At the beginning of 2015 the country’s currency, the rupiah, fell to its lowest level since the Asian Financial Crisis in the late 1990s.

 Indonesia has set a target of 7% GDP growth by 2017.
 The key levers that will be used to meet this target will be through increased infrastructure spending and attracting more foreign investment.

 Despite some positive steps toward recovery, 2015’s first quarter GDP growth of 4.71% brought up concerns that the government’s plans are not being put into action quickly enough.
 This was especially alarming since the first quarter growth mentioned before was the slowest year on year since the third quarter of 2009.

 However, not all is lost for Indonesia as there have also been many positive signs for the economy.
 The Indonesia economy leads Southeast Asia in foreign direct investment in (FDI) in 2015, a feat which the current president’s economic policy package is hoping to build upon to do more.

 The new economic plan consists of three steps:

 - Encouraging national industrial competitiveness through deregulation and de-bureaucratization

 - Encouraging law enforcement

 - 89 of 154 regulations will be reviewed to eliminate duplication and strengthen the coherence and consistency of the regulations